 10. Nihonbashi Area

 Our final destination is Nihonbashi, a popular tourist attraction full of exciting experiences for everyone.
-While it is often described as an urbanized business and shopping center in guide books, this is actually where the traditional and modern Japan co-exist in harmony.
-Next to the modern highrise you can find traditional Japanese shops selling goods like knives and traditional sweets since hundreds of years!
-Nihonbashi Bridge is a symbolic structure which was completed in the Edo Period (1603- 1868) as the starting point of Japan’s five major roads that connected the entire country.
+While it is often described as an urbanized business and shopping center in guidebooks, this is actually where traditional and modern Japan co-exist in harmony.
+Next to the modern highrise, you can find traditional Japanese shops selling goods like knives and traditional sweets for hundreds of years!
+Nihonbashi Bridge is a symbolic structure that was completed in the Edo Period (1603- 1868) as the starting point of Japan’s five major roads that connected the entire country.
 Board a cruise tour from Nihonbashi Pier, or try a great number of dining options, including traditional Japanese restaurants serving sushi or fresh eel dishes.
 Head to Coredo Muromachi, a shopping and entertainment hub where you can enjoy tax-free shopping and get traditional Japanese experiences such as kimono wearing class!

 Most of the tourist attractions above can be found within walking distance, or even directly connected to Tokyo Station.
 Each of them are great places to spend an enjoyable time while you are waiting for trains, or wandering around the station.
 Can you easily spend a couple of hours in the area around Tokyo Station, there are many things to see and do and the contrasting scenery formed by modern highrise and the old buildings is a fascinating sight.
 The green scenery is also a good place to watch cherry blossom in spring or the autumn foliage in autumn.
 We hope you will enjoy these must visit places at the heart of Tokyo!